Images and impressions from here, there - almost anywhere!

 Valley of Geysers - you had to be there

+Fortunately for us Elaini was passionate about the natural world and we looked at tiny violets, dwarf Japanese Cedar, alder trees sprouting their sweet smelling catkins, Dwarf Willow, Stone Birch, wild grasses, ferns and curious herbage that grows only in the hot acidic waters and mud of volcanic regions.
+A botanist's dream place.
 I could write a book on the whole wonderful day, but maybe later.
-On the way back, we stop in another valley where there are hot springs.
+On the way back, we stopped in another valley where there are hot springs.
 Unsurprisingly, there are hot springs all over the place but this string of pools has been made accessible and a lodge built for people to visit the area.
-Still very rugged and basic but totally delightful.
-We had a bit of a float in the warm sepia water watching the sky fade and the snow take on the faintest blush of pink.
-By this time it was about 8pm - and mozzies about the size of our helicopter were starting to dine on us! so we clambered out of the pool and back into the chopper to head home for a very late supper and then to fall into bed completely exhausted but feeling totally replete.
+It was very rustic but totally delightful.
+We floated in silence in the warm sepia-coloured water watching the sky fade and the snow take on the faintest blush of pink.
+By this time it was about 8pm - and mozzies about the size of our helicopter were starting to dine on us!
+So we clambered out of the pool and climbed back into the chopper to head home for a very late supper and then to fall into bed completely exhausted but feeling totally replete.
 And this is just the start of our Russian odyssey!
 Next .........

 No comments: